Cancer and Your Finances

 No interest loans

-NILS are provided by a number of charitable organisations.
-To find your nearest NILS provider, visit Good Shepherd or call them on 13 64 57.
+Most of these loans will need to be repaid over 1–2 years.
+NILS loans are provided by several charitable organisations.
+To see if you are eligible, or to find a NILS provider near you, visit Good Shepherd or call 13 64 57.

 Property and other assets

 You may be able to sell an asset, such as a house, car or investments, to give you more cash to cover expenses or repay debts.
-It’s a good idea to speak to a financial adviser about which assets to keep and which to sell or convert into cash.
+It’s a good idea to speak to a financial adviser about which assets to keep and which to sell.
 If you are considering selling an asset, such as property or shares, or cashing in superannuation or other similar policies, make sure you get advice that explains any tax issues and maximises your return.

 Superannuation

-In Australia, you usually need to be at least 55 years old and retired before you can access your superannuation (super).
+In Australia, you can access your superannuation (super) after reaching the age of 60 years old.
+You will usually need to be retired if under 65.
 You can, however, access your super early in particular circumstances, such as to pay for medical treatment or due to severe financial hardship.
+These are the conditions for accessing your super.

-Aged 65 or over, or aged 55–64 and retired – Once you have reached the minimum age set by law (your preservation age), you can access your super as a lump sum or an income stream.
+Aged 65 or over, working or retired – Once you have reached the minimum age set by law (your preservation age), you can access your super as a lump sum or an income stream.

 - need the money to pay for medical treatment, or transport to and from medical treatment for yourself or a dependant